GENERAL PLANT CARE/PLEASE READ FIRST:

 THE BOWL AND ROCKS are tools used to help the plant collect humidity as water evaporates throughout the week as well as to arrange the lava rock plant the way you want it displayed.
 The bowl should be filled about 2/3 to 3/4 full with rocks and the plant will sit on the rocks in the bowl.
 If you didn’t bring home with you a bag of rocks aka cinders, which are small pieces of porous lava rock the size of aquarium gravel, and can’t find any at your local supply store then several substitutes can be used, such as glass beads, marbles, pebbles, sand, or aquarium gravel.
 There are several techniques/routines that you can establish for your lava rock plant in regards to whether you fill the bowl with water or not.
 If you choose not to fill the bowl with water then you will find yourself watering the lava rock plant more often.
 For example if you saturate the lava rock plant well enough while it sits in the bowl and fill the bowl to the full point, which is where the surface of the water just barely covers all the cinders in the bowl, then it will take longer for the plant to dry well enough to the point to where the routine is repeated.
 However, if you remove the lava rock plant and soak the plants rock under water until saturated and simply place back in the bowl without filling the bowl with water, just a little run off from the fully saturated rock you will need to repeat this procedure more often.
 The environment where the plant is will determine when you need to water your plant.
 For example if you have 3 identical plants that all have the same needs and place one in the bathroom, one in the kitchen, and one in the driest part of your home, the one in the kitchen might only need water once a week, the bathroom every 10 days, and the driest place every 4 days.
 The examples given are only to help you understand the concept of why I can’t tell you exactly when to water your plant as it depends on their individual needs.
 Another example would be if you had 3 different plants all growing together in the same environment, one plant might need water twice a week, while the other 2 might only need water once a week.
 Get to know your plants by checking their water level often.
 To better understand your specific plants individual needs please see the Plant Care links below for more information.

-THE BEST WATER to use would be clean rain, melted snow, or filtered drinking water.
+THE BEST WATER to use would be clean rain, melted snow, or filtered drinking water, but to avoid a white calcium build up, distted water would be best.
 In an effort to maintain the quality of the surface of the lava rock and the health of the plant, avoid hard or soft water.
 If you have any mold growing its usually a sign of too much moisture and not enough light.
 You can also use a steel brush designed to remove rust or paint to clean the surface of your lava rock, and/or a file as well.
 Just be CAREFUL with the roots!
 With a mixture of 1 part hydrogen peroxide to 3 parts water it can be a good solution to dip the brush/file in when cleaning the surface of the rock.
+This can be done routinely once every 10-14 days as needed if you need to switch water type due to a white build up on the surface of the rock as way to cleanse the rock of minerals that can stick to the surface of the rock when water evaporates.
 When you first receive your new plant you might need to use a sponge and gently wipe off some of leaves if they show any signs of a film on them.
 Another good tip is to flush the rock out by running water through the lava rock plant for a minute or two once every couple of weeks, but only do this when its time for the plant to need more water.

 FERTILiZER NOTE: The temperature and environment that the plant grows in will affect the type and frequency of the food to be used.
 So if you’re not sure, a suggestion I make is to let your local plant expert know what plant you have and feed it with what they suggest and when, as they will know your specific environment best!
 For example with the Bromeliad, Tillandsia Cyanea I mention a ratio of specific numbers that are not easily found everywhere.
 Since the Tillandsia is a Bromeliad, find a fertilizer ideal for Bromeliads.
 Either ask someone to help you find a fertilizer that works with Bromeliads, or start looking on the back of the packaging in the area marked ‘suggest for use with the following plants’, or a likewise statement and find one for Bromeliads, or what ever the type of plant you have.
 The Schefflera just needs a general houseplant fertilizer, while the Anthurium could use something designed for flowering houseplants, ideally specific to Anthurium.